The Creative Courage Community for Students

 – David Kelley and Tom Kelley, Creative Confidence

-The Creative Courage Cohort gives students tools and techniques for creative thinking and problem solving that they can bring into personal and academic endeavors.
-While many people equate creativity with producing artistic masterpieces, creativity is, in fact, mindsets, ways of opening yourself up to and finding more and richer possibilities for interacting with the peoples, places, and things in our world.
+The Creative Courage Community (CCC) brings students together on a blockly basis to play with ideas through creativity sprints.
+Harnessing playfulness and experimentation, participants will gain tools and techniques for creative thinking and problem solving.
+Together, we'll discover ways of opening ourselves up to and find richer possibilities for interacting with the peoples, places, and things in our world.

 Challenges We Are Trying to Address